Caucasus warfare prompts EU alarm

 Already a member?

-Both sides accused each other of firing first, with no international monitors to verify claims.
+Both sides accused each other of firing first, with no international monitors on the ground to verify claims.

 They also imposed martial law and hardened their rhetoric.

-"We defend our territory, our cause is right!", Azerbaijan's president, Ilham Aliyev, said in a TV speech.
+"We defend our territory, our cause is right", Azerbaijan's president, Ilham Aliyev, said on TV.

 "We stay strong next to our army to protect our motherland from Azeri invasion," Armenian prime minister Nikol Pashinyan said.